juxtaduo/pulseplay/docs/developer/ARCHITECTURE.md

 ## Overview

-PulsePlay AI is an AI-powered focus music application that generates adaptive Lofi hip-hop beats in real-time based on user typing rhythm.
+PulsePlay is an AI-powered focus music application that generates adaptive Lofi hip-hop beats in real-time based on user typing rhythm.
 The system combines Web Audio API synthesis, browser-based rhythm detection, and Gemini AI integration to create a personalized focus music experience.

 ### Core Capabilities